rakhimov/scram/doc/theory.rst

 *******************

-Event Tree Analysis is a bottom-up approach to quantify the risk resulting from an initiating event.
+Event Tree Analysis is a bottom-up approach to quantify the risk resulting from an initiating event [ETA]_.
 The tree is branched into conditionally independent, mutually exclusive cases, which lead to several final scenarios, outcomes, or end states.